akvaton/mediarozvidka/README.md

     pip install -r requirements.txt

-Create *local_settings.py* and add database settings to it or, if you want to use sqlite, you don't have to do anything. **But with sqlite text filtering will be the register sensetive only.**
+Create *local_settings.py* and add database settings to it.

+ If you want to use sqlite, you don't have to do anything. **But with sqlite text filtering will be the register sensetive only.**

+ If you want to use mySQL, yot have to create table with right charset first:

+        mysql -u <your username> -p; #to enter mysql console

+    And create database:

+        create DATABASE <your db name> DEFAULT CHARACTER SET utf8 DEFAULT COLLATE utf8_general_ci;

 Make migrations